Skip to main content

 --bodyContentType [bodyContentType]

 The type of the body content.
-Possible values are text and html.
-Default is text.
+Allowed values: text and html.
+Defaults to text.

 --dueDateTime [dueDateTime]